by Gary M. Galles

 Mandating coverage of pre-existing conditions, always emphasized by fans of government health plans, is also revealing.
 Such a mandate doesn’t reduce everyone’s risk exposure, it just forces someone else to cover certain people’s already-known-to-be-higher costs while allowing blame to be deflected onto insurance companies who must charge other policyholders more.
-And it is worth remembering that casinos don’t let you bet after the roulette ball or dice have stopped moving, nor are they offered in fire, automobile, or life insurance.
+And it is worth remembering that casinos and don’t let you bet after the roulette ball or dice have stopped moving, nor are they offered in fire, automobile, or life insurance.online casino

 Equally instructive is the treatment of catastrophic coverage—the type of coverage most consistent with insurance principles—under Obamacare.
 It allows the most valuable risk reduction—from very costly, uncertain events—while limiting the overconsumption of medical care.
 But Obamacare was so slanted against them that less than 1 percent of policyholders chose the option most consistent with insurance principles.
 In particular, catastrophic coverage was restricted to people under 30, unless one could get a special exemption (and especially with guaranteed subsidized family coverage extended to 26-year-olds, that is a small group), and the subsidies available to those in the “metallic” plans were not available to catastrophic plans.

 There is also the fact that insurance principles are based on actual probabilities.
-They do not justify lies and misrepresentations.
+According to Money Expert, they do not justify lies and misrepresentations.
 But Obamacare was supported with a host of them, from, “you can keep your own doctor” to known-to-be-false claims of bending down the medical cost curve and providing $2600 annual savings per family.
 Insurance companies would not even survive such fraudulent claims.
 Similarly, single-payer or Medicare for all plans use estimates of costs off by trillions of dollars and preposterous assertions of how they could be funded.
 Such misrepresentation cannot be part of insurance policies that will advance Americans’ well-being.